de-centralized-systems/sssmp/docs/Specification.md

 The test vectors include secret sharing examples for all values of $1 \leq t \leq n \leq 5$.
 As the secret sharing process is inherently randomized, the values of the coefficients used for the secret sharing process are given in the test vectors.
-This allows other implementation to check if the secret sharing leads to the expected shares for the given coefficients.
+This allows other implementations to check if the secret sharing leads to the expected shares for the given coefficients.
 The last 8 bytes of the coefficients in the test vectors are computed according to this specification and can be used to check the correctness of the checksum computation.
 Implementations MUST NOT use the provided values for purposes other than testing the correctness of the implementation.